 If you become aware that a child has provided us with personal information, please contact us at email@example.com or write: MINI USA, a division of BMW of North America, Privacy Office, PO Box 1227, Westwood NJ 07675-1227.
 We will take all reasonable measures to delete the information as soon as possible and to not use such information for any purpose, except where necessary to protect the safety of the child or others as required by law.

-We use email links throughout the Sites to allow you to contact us directly with any questions or comments you may have.
+We provide means (email or other) throughout the Sites to allow you to contact us directly with any questions or comments you may have.
 We read and try to reply promptly to everyone.
 Information in the message is used to respond directly to your comments or questions.
 We may also file your comments to improve the Sites and programs, or review and discard the information.
 Your personal information is not shared with third parties except as noted in Section 3 of this policy without your express permission.

 We will always provide an 'unsubscribe' link in any email we send you.
 If you do not wish to receive correspondence from MINI USA, you can also call MINI USA Customer Relations at 866-275-6464.
 To prevent notification in MINI USA apps, you can do so by updating your settings on your mobile device.
 If you are receiving emails or mailings from any authorized MINI USA dealer, you must remove yourself from their list by contacting them directly.
 MINI USA is not responsible for and cannot remove your information from a MINI USA dealer's communication list.

-There is a type of e-mail solicitation commonly known as a 'phishing' scam, with the primary objective being to obtain one's personal information.
+There is a type of solicitation commonly known as a 'phishing' scam, with the primary objective being to obtain one's personal information.
 This information can then be used to steal a person's identity.
-Examples of these types of scams are: requests for you to send passwords, login names, Social Security numbers, or other personal information through email, U.S. mail, fax or text message.
+Examples of these types of scams are: requests for you to send passwords, login names, Social Security numbers, or other personal information through email, U.S. mail, fax, mobile ads or text message.
 MINI USA does not participate in this type of solicitation.
-Recipients of suspicious email like this should delete the message from their inbox and, if possible, update their e-mail filter settings to block emails from the e-mail address being used.
+A recipient of a suspicious message like this should delete the message and, if possible, update their filter settings to block emails from the e-mail address being used.
 The Federal Trade Commission and the Antiphishing Workgroup are also good sources of information about these types of security threats and how they may be reported to the authorities.

 Get more details about recent fraudulent emails that you may have received.
 Learn More.